Alfresco/docs-alfresco/transformation-engine/2.2/support/index.md

 title: Supported platforms
 ---

-The following are the supported platforms for Alfresco Document Transformation Engine:
+The following are the supported platforms for the Alfresco Document Transformation Engine:

 ## Alfresco Content Services